Android-Rookies/Group-Project/README.md

 ## Sprint#4 Completed
 We got the add button to work, but we didn't get anything to display.
 Our next sprint will be to figure out how to get the list displayed on the screen.

+## Sprint #5 Completed
+We have fixed our error, the buttons on our app works.
+For our next sprint we will be trying to see if we want to change the color of it.